-I found this interview incredibly interesting as it reflects a lot of the feelings one initially experiences upon learning they have contracted an STD, yet, for this individual, some of those same emotions prevail even 28 years later.
+I found this interview incredibly interesting as it reflects a lot of the feelings one initially experiences upon learning they have contracted an STD, yet, for this person, some of those same emotions prevail even 28 years later.

-Living with an STD is different for everyone and it’s the hope of The STD Project that websites such as this will help ease the strife and eradicate the stigma regardless of when and how an STD came about.
+Living with an STD is different for everyone, and it’s the hope of The STD Project that websites such as this will help ease the strife and eradicate the stigma regardless of when and how an STD came about.

 Baby steps, I know.